Storidge/cio-faq/cluster.md

 See [cioctl node update](https://docs.storidge.com/cioctl_cli/node.html#cioctl-node-update) info for details.

-### Is there a way to install a specific version of Storidge CIO?
+### Is there a way to install or update a specific version of Storidge CIO?

 The install script supports installing a particular version which matches the version on the running cluster.
 For example, to install build 3062, run: